CORNELL PHYSICAL EDUCATION REQUIREMENTS

 Course Fees Credit Absences Elective Enrollment HOME

 All undergraduate students admitted to Cornell as freshmen are required to take physical education in each term of their freshman year.
 Circumstances permitting exemption from, or postponement of, those requirements are outlined below.

-Waiver or Postponement of Requirements
+Accommodation, Postponement, or Waiver of Requirements

 which precludes ANY participation in physical education activity.
 The department